 Setting up SSL on the CDN

-- You will be prompted to add a new CNAME record to your DNS account with the provided values
+- When choosing "Generate", you will be prompted to add a new CNAME record to your DNS account with the provided values

 - Navigate to Sites > Website Domain > Settings

-- Change Origin > Pull Protocol to HTTP only
+- Change Origin > Pull Protocol to HTTPS only

 Verify HTTPS is working